libis/workflow/README.md

 ### Workflows

-A ::LIBIS::Workflow::Workflow instance contains the definition of a workflow.
+A ::LIBIS::Workflow::WorkflowDefinition instance contains the definition of a workflow.
 Once instantiated, it can be run by calling the 'run' method.
-The Workflow constructor takes two arguments: config - a workflow configuration and a option Hash.
+This will create a ::LIBIS::Workflow::WorkflowRun instance, configure it and call the 'run' method on it.
+The Workflow constructor takes no arguments, but is should be configured by calling the 'set_config' method with the workflow configuration as an argument.
+The 'run' method takes an option Hash as argument.

 #### Workflow configuration